thermalogic/SEES/README.md

 * write unit tests
 * use version control for both code and documents

-## Outline

-1. Python

-2. Software engineering tips & tools for scientists and engineers writing Python code

-3. A useful set of algorithmic and problem reduction techniques
+* A useful set of algorithmic and problem reduction techniques

-4. Computational tools to model and understand data.
+* Computational tools to model and understand data.

 ### Required Materials and Textbooks